 Stiles thought back to the cul-de-sac and the evil undead who had offered him a miracle.
 It would probably be the closest he would ever get to a deus-ex-machina.
-With the first sign of dawn visible through the window, he swallowed down the urge to run back and dig through the trash for that precious necklace.
+With the first rays of dawn visible through the window, he shook off the urge to run for that precious necklace.
 Halloween was ending; the offer, expiring.
 "Probably not, Elaine."

 He shook his head.
 "I'll be living next door.
 You visit me."

-"If somebody had a love potion, and they used it on you, do you think that would be fair?"
+"Somebody had a love potion, and they used it on you, would that be fair?"